freesewing/freesewing/markdown/org/docs/patterns/hortensia/options/size/en.md

 <Note>

 So an example of this would be the default, which is 50%.
-This would scale the values by 0.5 resulting in a handbag that is 11.5cm (23cm * 0.5) in width and 16.5cm (33cm * 0.5) in height.
+This would scale the values by 0.5 resulting in a handbag that is 11.5cm (23cm x 0.5) in width and 16.5cm (33cm x 0.5) in height.

 </Note>